edgarjvalen/azure-incident-response/README.md

 6. Monitor the system for any further unusual activity to ensure it remains secure.

-## Incident ID: 9 Custom - Possible Privilege Escalation (Azure Key Vault Critical Credential Retrieval or Update)
+## Incident ID: 10 - Possible Privilege Escalation (Azure Key Vault Critical Credential Retrieval or Update)
 ![Privilege Escalation](https://github.com/asuleman-cyber/Security-Incident-Response/assets/43348989/4f3f773c-57b2-4fa2-8037-8dd07df44f6b)

 **Incident Summary**

-On May 13, 2023, at 17:22:15 UTC, Azure Sentinel detected a potential privilege escalation incident related to Azure Key Vault credential retrieval or update.
-User "Adam Suleman" was involved in multiple instances of accessing critical credentials and was also connected to other incidents involving excessive password resets and global admin role assignments.
+On January 5, 2024 at 23:13:41 UTC, Azure Sentinel identified a potential privilege escalation incident linked to the retrieval or modification of Azure Key Vault credentials.
+"Josh Smith" was implicated in numerous occurrences of accessing crucial credentials and was additionally linked to other incidents, including an unusually high number of password resets and assignments to global admin roles.

 **Impact Assessment**

-As this was a simulated scenario for testing and educational purposes, no actual impact occurred.
-However, the incident raises concerns about potential privilege escalation and unauthorized access to sensitive information.
+Given that this was a simulated scenario intended for testing and educational purposes, no real impact took place.
+Nevertheless, the incident raises apprehensions regarding potential privilege escalation and unauthorized access to sensitive information.

 **Recommendations**